-The technology for OLI will take benefit of the NWP EO-1 (New Millennium Program - Earth Observing -1) mission, that has developed extremely advanced technologies for more performing and less resource-demanding instruments.
-This instruments are:
+The NMP EO-1 (New Millennium Program - Earth Observing -1) mission is aimed at developing extremely advanced technologies for more performing and less resource-demanding instruments.
+The instruments are:

-- ALI (Advanced Land Imager), the prototype of OLI.
-As compared to ETM+, mass and electrical power are reduced by a factor 4. - LEISA (Linear Etalon Imaging Spectrometer Array), supportive of ALI for providing atmospheric correction: same 185 km swath, 250 m resolution, spectral coverage 0.89-1.6 μm with spectral resolution 2-6 nm. - Hyperion, an hyperspectral imager with 220 channels of 10 nm bandwidth in the range 0.4-2.5 μm, resolution 30 m over a narrow 7.5 km swath.
+- ALI (Advanced Land Imager), similar to ETM+ except that the IR channel is dropped and three channels are added (0.44, 0.87 and 1.25 μm).
+The resolution of the panchromatic channel is 10 m.
+As compared to ETM+, mass and electrical power are reduced by a factor 4. - LAC (LEISA Atmospheric Corrector) (LEISA = Linear Etalon Imaging Spectrometer Array), supportive of ALI for providing atmospheric correction: same 185 km swath, 250 m resolution, spectral coverage 0.89-1.6 μm with spectral resolution 2-6 nm. - Hyperion, an hyperspectral imager with 220 channels of 10 nm bandwidth in the range 0.4-2.5 μ m, resolution 30 m over a narrow 7.5 km swath.